sowole-aims/dlbc-data-science-academy/README.md

 The academy offers a wide range of courses to cater to various skill levels and interests within the field of data science.
 Whether you're a beginner looking to get started or aiming to sharpen your skills, we have something for you.
 Some of our courses include:

-- Introduction to Data Science
+- Introduction to Data Science and Artificial Intelligence
+- Data Analytics with Excel and Power BI
 - Data Analysis with Python
 - Machine Learning Fundamentals
 - Deep Learning and Neural Networks
 - Data Visualization with Matplotlib and Seaborn
 - SQL for Data Science
-- Big Data and Hadoop
+- Natural Language Processing
+- Generative AI

 ## Projects